khwang0/COMP2026-2223PA3/readme.md

 * Download the demo program: [here](demo.jar)
 * Download everything from the assignment: [here](https://github.com/khwang0/COMP2026-2223PA3/archive/refs/heads/master.zip)

-> To run the demo program on Windows, type the following in your terminal:
+> To run the demo program, type the following in your terminal:
 >
 > ```sh
 > > java -jar demo.jar